ricardo1pran/ToDoVista/README.md

 I will consider to make a fully working installer later on (maybe using Inno Setup or default VS installer).
 Stay tuned!

 ### Changelogs
+- 1.2.0 - Add feature for clear all ToDos and completed ToDos on Edit menu.
+- 1.1.0 - Completion of Mark Todo as Complete and Save Todo List to a file (txt)
 - 1.0.0 - Initial project creation
-- 1.1.0 - Completion of Mark Todo as Complete and Save Todo List to a file (txt)

 ## Usage
 Feel free to clone, build, or do whatever with this source code for personal and education/learning purposes only.